 The first thing to do is choose a color story.
-It's best to use three different colors pulled from other sources in the room, such as the wall color, the rug, or the curtains.
-If you choose a variety of pillows in different patterns--but they at least share the same colors--the look will be cohesive.
+It's best to use three different colors pulled from other sources in the room, such as the wall color, the rug, your bedding or the curtains.
+If you choose a variety of pillows in different patterns—but they at least share the same colors—the look will be cohesive.